 - Course costs:

 This course is an Introduction to Japanese Language.
-Suitable for people who are learning Japanese properly for the first time.
-During this course you will learn;
+It is suitable for those who are learning Japanese for the first time.

-This course will introduce you to the Japanese language and culture through interactive group working.
+This course aims to provide an introduction to the Japanese language and culture through interactive sessions.

 - Week 1: We will welcome you to Japan, its geography and the language.

-- Week 3: You will count from 1 to 10, initial telephone conversations, along with exploring Japanese animation.
+- Week 3: You will learn the numbers 1 to 10 and engage in initial telephone conversations.
+You will explore Japanese animation.

 - Week 4: “Kore wa nan desu ka ( what is this?)”.